 Sec.
 6-92.
-MAINTENANCE OF OPEN AREAS.
+Maintenance of open areas.

-- (a) Surface and subsurface water shall be appropriately drained to protect buildings and structures and to prevent development of stagnant ponds. - (b) Fences and other minor constructions shall be maintained in safe and substantial condition. - (c) Steps, walks, driveways, parking spaces, and similar paved areas shall be maintained by either occupant or owner so as to afford safe passage under normal use and weather conditions. - (d) Yards and courts shall be kept clean and free of physical hazards by either owner or occupant. - (e) Heavy undergrowth and accumulations of plant growth which are noxious or detrimental to health or area fire hazard shall not be permitted on the grounds surrounding a dwelling.
-(Ord. of 12-11-78, §12-02)
+(a) Surface and subsurface water shall be appropriately drained to protect buildings and structures and to prevent development of stagnant ponds.

+(b) Fences and other minor constructions shall be maintained in safe and substantial condition.

+(c) Steps, walks, driveways, parking spaces, and similar paved areas shall be maintained by either occupant or owner so as to afford safe passage under normal use and weather conditions.

+(d) Yards and courts shall be kept clean and free of physical hazards by either owner or occupant.

+(e) Heavy undergrowth and accumulations of plant growth which are noxious or detrimental to health or area fire hazard shall not be permitted on the grounds surrounding a dwelling.

 Sec.
 6-93.
-MAINTENANCE OF BUILDING STRUCTURES.
+Maintenance of building structures.

-- (a) Exterior wood surfaces of buildings and structures that are not inherently resistant to deterioration shall be periodically treated with a protective coating of paint or other suitable preservative. - (b) Residential buildings shall be maintained in clean and sanitary condition, and free of conditions detrimental to safety or health, by occupant, and/or landlord, as applicable.
+(a) Exterior wood surfaces of buildings and structures that are not inherently resistant to deterioration shall be periodically treated with a protective coating of paint or other suitable preservative.

+(b) Residential buildings shall be maintained in clean and sanitary condition, and free of conditions detrimental to safety or health, by occupant, and/or landlord, as applicable.

-- (c) No lead-based paint shall be used in painting the interior or exterior of any dwelling unit. - (d) Accessory structures shall be maintained so as to be free of conditions detrimental to safety or health.
+(c) No lead-based paint shall be used in painting the interior or exterior of any dwelling unit.

+(d) Accessory structures shall be maintained so as to be free of conditions detrimental to safety or health.

 Sec.
 6-94.
-INFESTATION PREVENTION; SCREENING.
+Infestation prevention; screening.

-- (a) Grounds, buildings and structures shall be maintained free of insect, vermin and rodent harborage and infestation.
-Methods used for exterminating insects, vermin and rodents shall conform to generally accepted professional practice. - (b) Where the potential for rodent or vermin infestation exists, windows and other openings in basements and cellars shall be appropriately screened with wire mesh or other suitable materials.
+(a) Grounds, buildings and structures shall be maintained free of insect, vermin and rodent harborage and infestation.
+Methods used for exterminating insects, vermin and rodents shall conform with generally accepted professional practice.

+(b) Where the potential for rodent or vermin infestation exists, windows and other openings in basements and cellars shall be appropriately screened with wire mesh or other suitable materials.